 Bridge-the-gap alimony is often awarded in divorces involving a short-term marriage.
 A common scenario involves a spouse who experienced a higher standard of living during the brief marriage than previously and may have been entirely dependent on a high-earning spouse for support.
 While bridge-the-gap alimony is more common in shorter marriages, it may be awarded in marriages of moderate length or even longer duration.

 If you think that you are in a position to need bridge-the-gap alimony, you must do more than just assert a need.
 You must be prepared to come before the court with documentation of your specific short-term needs, your own inability to meet them, and your spouse’s ability to provide you with the means to bridge the gap, financially, between your marriage and your new life.

 One possibility is for you and your spouse to agree on a reasonable amount of bridge-the-gap alimony and duration for payments, so long as that does not exceed the two years provided for by Florida law.
 If you and your spouse are unable to agree, you will need to go before a judge.

 In either case, you should have the representation of an experienced divorce attorney.
 A knowledgeable attorney will help you to clarify and document your needs so that you do not agree to a (non-modifiable) amount that is less than you need and can advocate for a fair settlement.
 If it becomes necessary to go to court, your divorce attorney will help you present the strongest possible case to the judge in support of your position.

-If you have questions about bridge-the-gap alimony in Florida, we invite you to contact divorce lawyer Antonio Jimenez to schedule a consultation.
+Do you have questions about bridge-the-gap alimony in Florida?
+Contact Jimenez Legal PA today to schedule a consultation!